Mooky the Clown

+Beginning his circus career in childhood working primarily as a juggler, Endresz gradually transitioned to clowning in the late 1990s through his family's management of the Blackpool Tower Circus from 1992 onwards.
+In the years since, his multi-decade long run as resident clown at the Tower Circus has been compared to other famous Tower Circus clowns Doodles and Charlie Cairoli, and he has become a well-known figure within Blackpool and its tourism culture.

 Background

 Endresz was born in Eastbourne, East Sussex, England.
 His father, Laci Endresz Sr., was born in Hungary and was from 1992 until 2025 the director of the Blackpool Tower Circus at Blackpool Tower.

 He is from a circus family: seven generations of his family have performed in the circus on his father's side and nine generations on his mother's side.